Romasmi/s3-manager/README.md

 - `--confirm`: Skip confirmation prompt
 - `--dry-run`: Show what would be deleted without actually deleting
 - `--timeout`: Operation timeout in seconds (default: 1800)

+### `upload` Command

+Upload files and folders to S3 with optional archiving.

+**Required Arguments:**
+- Files or folders to upload

+**Optional Flags:**
+- `--destination, -d`: Destination folder in S3 bucket
+- `--no-archive`: Upload files individually without creating archive
+- `--archive-name, -a`: Custom name for the archive file
+- `--confirm`: Skip confirmation prompt
+- `--dry-run`: Show what would be uploaded without actually uploading
+- `--timeout`: Operation timeout in seconds (default: 3600)

+### `download` Command

+Download the latest file from a specific folder in S3.

+**Required Arguments:**
+- Folder path in S3 to download from

+**Optional Flags:**
+- `--destination, -d`: Local destination path (default: current directory)
+- `--confirm`: Skip confirmation prompt
+- `--timeout`: Operation timeout in seconds (default: 3600)

 ## AWS Permissions